Kalamuwu/virtio-shared-folder-walkthrough/README.md

   <address type="pci" domain="0x0000" bus="0x01" slot="0x00" function="0x0"/>
 </filesystem>
 ```
-where `HOST_DIRECTORY_PATH` is the directory on the host to passthrough, e.g. `/home/virtio-shared`, and `GUEST_MOUNT_NAME` is the drive name that will appear in the win10 guest.
+where `HOST_DIRECTORY_PATH` is the directory on the host to passthrough, e.g. `/home/virtio-shared`, and `GUEST_MOUNT_NAME` is the drive name that will appear in the guest.

 ---

 ## Guest configuration -- Linux

-**If guest is linux** -- Drivers may or may not come with the kernel, if not, install `virtiofs` or the relevant package for your distro.
-Then, simply mount `GUEST_MOUNT_NAME` with type `virtiofs` to a folder with:
+**If guest is linux** -- Drivers should come with the kernel, if not, install `virtiofs` or the relevant package for your distro.
+Then, simply mount `GUEST_MOUNT_NAME` with type `virtiofs` with:
 ```bash
 sudo mount -t virtiofs GUEST_MOUNT_NAME /mount/point/path
 ```